-- To renew your federal, state, or need based C-N aid, you must file the Free Application for Federal Student Aid (FAFSA) after January 1 of each year.
+- To renew your federal, state, or need based C-N aid, you must file the Free Application for Federal Student Aid (FAFSA) each year.
 Priority FAFSA deadline February 1st.
-New for 17-18, the FAFSA will be available October 1st, so file by December 1st for the 17-18 year.
+The FAFSA application for each fall opens October 1st.

 - Your award is based on your financial information supplied by you and/or your family.
 Your award is subject to revision if your financial situation changes, errors in data are discovered, you decide to live off campus, you drop below full-time enrollment, or additional assistance from other sources exceeds your individual limits.

 - Your award is determined in accordance with laws, regulations, and appropriations (existing or anticipated) of the U.S. Department of Education, and by the regulations of the applicable federal, state, and University programs.
 Award provisions subject to change without notice.

 - Your financial aid student records are protected under the Family Educational Rights and Privacy Act of 1974 (FERPA).
 For more detailed information please access the FERPA page at your convenience.

 - By signing your Financial Aid Award Letter or accepting your aid through C-N Connect, you are authorizing us to release information to the U.S. Department of Education, state agencies, scholarship donors, scholarship selection committees, and other C-N departments as needed.